zuora/sdk-java-samples/doc/subscription-api.md

 # Subscription API

 A subscription is a product or service that has recurring charges, such as a monthly flat fee or charges based on usage.
-Subscriptions can also include one-time charges, such as activation fees.
+Subscriptions can also include one-time charges, such as service activation fees.
 Every subscription must be associated with an account.

 The Subscription object contains the information needed to create and maintain a subscription associated with an Account object.